Skip to main content

 Sharing Configuration Across Projects Using pip.conf

-To share pip configuration across all SDL projects, admins can create and configure a "pip.conf" file in the /seeq/python/global-packages/.config folder.
+To share pip configuration across all Data Lab projects, admins can create and configure a "pip.conf" file in the /seeq/python/global-packages/.config folder.

 Here is an example pip.conf file: